hindu-comm/mail_stream_indology/2021/04/Esoteric_Buddhism_in/31__Matthew_Kapstein.md

 Dear Paolo,

 Michelle Wang,
-Maṇḍalas in the Making​ The Visual Culture of Esoteric Buddhism at Dunhuang​ is the work I would now recommend.
+Maṇḍalas in the Making The Visual Culture of Esoteric Buddhism at Dunhuang is the work I would now recommend.
 It includes very thorough references to the earlier relevant scholarship.

 hope this is useful,